ErkinOZ/ansible/README.md

 # ansible
-Here I show my experience in Ansible where I installed on Apache servers )
+Here I show my mini experience in Ansible where I installed on Apache servers )